superfluid-org/scheduler-backend/README.md

 # About

-Minimal Superfluid [Vesting|Flow]Scheduler executor with no runtime dependencies other than an RPC endpoint.
+Minimal Superfluid [Vesting|Flow|Wrap]Scheduler executor with no runtime dependencies other than an RPC endpoint.

 Setup:
 ```